thangok-i-commerce/documentation/README.md

 We use Spring Eureka for this.

 Of course, when we bring this to the Cloud, with Kubernetes, we can use Kubernetes Discovery to replace this

+### 3.3/ Identity service
+Why Two not One?

+Well, Shop Identity will provide large Role-Base permission when we establish a shop with several staff.
+And each staff do their own job: Product Category management, Brand management, Stock management, Accounting...

+How about Customer Identity?
+They don't need log-in at all, just let them in, looking for what they want, and at the end of journey, give them a simple JWT base on Cart-Session & Mobile number, that enough